 Question to our readers:

-Is there any one animal you love the most?
+- Is there any single animal you love the most?
 Which one?